hyahm/xmux/README.md

 -Bindjason: bound is a JSON
 -Bindxml: binding is an XML
--Bindform: a form is bound
+-Bindform: a form is bound, can not bind file , you need get file from from r.FormFile()
 -Bind: custom processing binding (processed by module)